Main Southern railway line

-The Main Southern Railway (or Great Southern Railway) is a major railway in New South Wales, Australia.
+The Main Southern railway line or Great Southern Railway is a major railway in New South Wales, Australia.
 It runs from Sydney to Albury, near the Victorian border.
 The line passes through the Southern Highlands, Southern Tablelands, South West Slopes and Riverina regions.

 Description of route

 The Main Southern Railway commences as an electrified pair of tracks in the Sydney metropolitan area.
 Since 1924, the line branches from the Main Suburban railway line at Lidcombe and runs via Regents Park to Cabramatta, where it rejoins the original route from Granville.
 The line then heads towards Campbelltown and Macarthur, the current limit of electrification and suburban passenger services.
 The electrification previously extended to Glenlee Colliery, but this was removed following the cessation of electric haulage of freight trains in the 1990s.

 The line continues as a double non-electrified track south through the Southern Highlands towns of Mittagong and Goulburn to Junee on the Southern Plains.
 Here the line becomes single track for the remainder of its journey south to the state border with Victoria at Albury.
 The North East railway line then continues through northern Victoria to Melbourne.

 There are six tunnels on the line: the Picton tunnel, the Yerrinbool tunnel, the Aylmerton tunnel, the Gib (Mt Gibraltar) tunnel, and the two "up" track tunnels in the Bethungra Spiral.

 The line north of Macarthur is maintained by the Transport Asset Holding Entity.
 South of Macarthur the line is leased to the Australian Rail Track Corporation until 2064.

 Though the bulk of the line has a maximum gradient of 1.5%, the ruling grade of the line is 2.5% due to short, steep sections of track between Binalong and Harden.